-Program Profiles: AEIS is required by the Federal Office of Special Education Programs to develop annual program profiles for public reporting.
+Program Profiles: AEIS is required by the Federal OSEP to develop annual program profiles for public reporting.
 These profiles contain each program's level of compliance with federal requirements and may be found on the ADRS/EI website.
 The indicators reported on the profiles include all OSEP indicators and the correction of noncompliance within one year.